Focus on Results

 FASTR TOOLS

-High-frequency household surveys provide population insights on health service utilization, foregone care, and patient satisfaction with health services
+High-frequency household phone surveys provide snapshots of health service utilization and foregone care, along with community perceptions of health service quality

-Capacity building for data use help to develop competencies to request, analyze, and interpret data for policy-relevant decisions
+Capacity building and data-use support — including data reviews and subnational feedback loops —to help develop in-country competencies to request, analyze, and interpret data for policy-relevant decisions